-Although most drivers and woods come standard with a graphite shaft, alternative options are available.
+Although most golf drivers and woods come standard with a graphite shaft, alternative options are available.
 I will briefly explain the various materials and their impact on the driver shaft.

 Steel is the most frequently used material in iron shafts.
-The progress in quality and strength of graphite shafts are making major inroads to the stronghold that steel shafts have had in the market.
+The progress in quality and strength of graphite shafts are making major inroads into the stronghold that steel shafts have had in the market.

 Although steel is heavier than graphite, the benefit is that it adds accuracy to your drives.
 If you however prioritize distance, the lighter graphite shaft will enable you to swing slightly faster thus adding distance.